kra53n/hamagui/README.md

 	Why it is exist?
 </h3>

-I have some problems when start [Hamachi](https://www.vpn.net) for Windows from Wine.
-I have problems with other alternatives for Gnu/Linux too.
+I have some problems when started [Hamachi](https://www.vpn.net) for Windows from Linux Wine.
+I have problems with other alternatives for Gnu/Linux.
 Only Cli from [Hamachi](https://www.vpn.net) worked fine but process of using it a harder then just GUI apps.
 So, I decided write wrapper of Hamachi Cli.

 <h3 align="center">